Mobile homes and caravans

-This page discusses how mobile homes are treated in relation to housing benefit.
+This section discusses how caravans are treated in relation to housing benefit.